kohki-shikata/jade-scss-gulp-template-2015/README.md

 1. Deploy to staging server with Git.
 1. Paths inside HTML files must be started from site_root, like "/common/js/jquery.js".

+## Use bower

+1. cd dev
+1. mv bower-template.json bower.json
+1. bower install SOMETHING --save, or --save-dev

+Then, update gulpfile.js var copy_js, var copy_css

+    var copy_js = [
+      'bower_components/swipebox/src/js/jquery.swipebox.min.js',
+      'bower_components/slick-carousel/slick/slick.min.js',
+      'bower_components/lightbox2/dist/js/lightbox.min.js',
+    ];

+    var copy_css = [
+      'bower_components/slick-carousel/slick/slick.css',
+      'bower_components/slick-carousel/slick/slick-theme.css',
+      'bower_components/lightbox2/dist/css/lightbox.css'
+    ];

+This system for develop with multi developers.
+When someone do "bower install SOMETHING --save", the guy have to commit and push bower.json.
+Then other guys pull this bower.json, and do "bower update".
+This process need to maintain and keep frontend enviroment each members.

+## Done!
+How to deliver to our clident?

+Upload server or compress dirctory EXCEPT "/dev", "/.git", "/.gitignore".
+That's only it.

 Happy coding!